 Should I sign the back of my credit card?

-There was a time when signing your credit card was an important step in helping to prevent credit card fraud.
+There was a time when signing your credit card was an important step in helping prevent credit card fraud.
 When you paid with your credit card, the merchant would compare your signature on the receipt with the one on your card.
 If they matched, the merchant would approve the transaction.

-You may need to sign your credit card.
-That’s because some card issuers might require a signature to indicate the card is active and that you accept the terms of the credit card agreement.
-Some cards even feature a message that says something like:
+• Some credit card issuers require a signature.
+Some card issuers might require a signature to indicate the card is active and that you accept the terms of the credit card agreement.
+Some cards even feature a message that says something like “Not valid unless signed” or “Not valid without an Authorized Signature.”
+You can check with your issuer or check your credit card agreement to see whether you need to sign your card.

-The idea is to prompt a merchant to compare the cardholder’s signature on the receipt with the one on the cardholder’s ID before authorizing the sale.
-In theory, this could reduce the chances of credit card fraud.
-But this may not work as intended for a number of reasons.
+The practice of writing “See ID” in a credit card’s signature panel stems from the older security measure of matching signatures.
+People used to write “See ID” to prompt a merchant to compare the cardholder’s signature on the receipt with the one on the cardholder’s ID before authorizing the sale.
+In theory, this would reduce the chances of credit card fraud.

 For starters, signatures aren’t always required for credit card purchases under a certain amount.
 Merchant agreements might even prohibit a retailer from requiring a cardholder to present their ID in order to approve a sale.

-Ways to protect against credit card fraud
+Other ways to protect against credit card fraud

 • Don’t lend your card to anyone.